 - Stand up straight and look straight ahead. - Use walker or crutches to assist with walking initially.
 Avoid uneven surfaces while using crutches and/or a walker. - Try to keep the lengths of your steps equal/even for both feet. - Bend your hip when you take a step.
-Then touch down on your heel first. - Do not stand and turn toward your operated-side leg when reaching; this makes your hip rotate in.
-Pick up your feet when you turn do not twist. - Gradually increase the distance you walk.
+Then touch down on your heel first. - Gradually increase the distance you walk.
 Walk at least four to six times daily for at least 10 to 15 minutes each time. - Remember, your shoes can offer support and stability.
 Wear non-slip soles and no high heels.